-Most of us just assume that we were born with the natural ability to run.
-As a result, runners rarely consider that perhaps they run with poor technique that might contribute to injury.
-Correcting your running form will reduce excessive load on affected joints and soft tissue structures during running, thus reducing risk for injury.
+I believe that all of us were born with the natural ability to run.
+However, runners rarely consider that sub-optimal running form might contribute to injury.
+Improving your running form could reduce excessive load on affected joints and soft tissue structures, reducing the risk for injury.
 Improving your running form also improves running efficiency and performance.

 2. Strength Training:

-Strength training will strengthen your bones, muscles, tendons and ligaments to ensure your body can resist the repeated stresses applied during running.
+Weight training strengthens bones, muscles, tendons and ligaments making them resistant to the repeated stresses they are subjected to during running.
 The stronger you are, the longer and harder you will be able to run before tissue breakdown occurs.
 Read more about ST for runners here.

 3. Maintenance of Mobility: